Dave King (businessman): Personal life

 King is married to Ladina Jean Wylde King with whom he has four children.

 King is close friends with South African golfer Gary Player and caddied for him at his last ten Masters in Augusta.
 They had a bitter legal dispute about a $1 million transaction that was settled in 2013 and King remains a close confidant and advisor to Player.
 King presently splits his time between his homes in South Africa and his wine farm in Tuscany after losing both his wine farms in South Africa to SARS in his tax battle with the South African Revenue Services.

+In June 2026, U.S. president Donald Trump reposted on Truth Social a document he attributed to "Presidential Historian Dave King".
+The document argued that Trump's global reach made him more powerful than historical figures including Alexander the Great, Genghis Khan, Napoleon Bonaparte, Mao Zedong, Joseph Stalin and Adolf Hitler.
+The Guardian and Axios identified the author as King, reporting that he had shared the assessment with Gary Player and later discussed it with Trump during a round of golf in Florida.
+President Trump reportedly cited these claims in the book, Regime Change, by New York Times reporters Maggie Haberman and Jonathan Swan.